ddavidson99/dyzbox/memory-bank/activeContext.md

 16. What's the most reliable approach to get accurate email counts from the Gmail API for very large inboxes?
 17. How can we implement a caching layer to reduce dependency on Gmail API quota for common operations?
 18. What's the optimal pattern for implementing infinite scroll with Gmail's pagination tokens?
+19. How should we handle automatic draft saving for emails that are started but abandoned?
+20. What's the best approach for organizing and displaying saved drafts for easy access?
+21. How can we optimize the rich text editing experience for mobile devices?

 ## Current Team Focus